jjvanzon/JJs-Reference-Architecture/misc-docs/multi-platform-deployment-compatibility-issues.md

 - ### System.Net.Sockets

   Unity Free did not support deploying applications that use `System.Net.Sockets`.
 That only seemed available in Unity Pro.
 This also means any part of .NET that indirectly uses `System.Net.Sockets`.
-So basically connecting to a network from your .NET code is disabled.
-You could use it in the emulator in Unity, but deploy it to a device seemed not possible.
-To deploy,  `System.ServiceModel.dll` was removed from the `Assets` folder and anything else that used `System.Net.Sockets`.
+So basically connecting to a network from the .NET code is disabled.
+The emulator in Unity could use it, but deploying it to a device did not work.
+To make the deployment succeed, removing `System.ServiceModel.dll` from the `Assets` folder might work and anything else that uses `System.Net.Sockets`.

 Android / Unity 4.3.4 Issues